Holden V8 engine: 304 / 5.0 L

 Introduced in 1985, in the VK Commodore for Peter Brock's HDT Special Vehicles, created to slip underneath the 5000 cc engine capacity cut-off in Group A touring car regulations, allowing Commodore competitors to run at a lower competition weight.
-Discontinued in December 2000 with the release of the VU Ute for Coupé utilites and June 1999 for the rest of the line with the release of the VT II Commodore and WH Caprice.
+Discontinued in December 2000 with the release of the VU Ute for Coupé utilities and June 1999 for the rest of the line with the release of the VT II Commodore and WH Caprice.